 Packing List for Great Wolf Lodge

-Here is a packing list for Great Wolf Lodge with everything from clothes, food and of course bathing suits.
+Here is my extensive packing list for Great Wolf Lodge with everything from clothes, food and of course bathing suits.
 We love rolling suitcases and use packing cubes (one for each kid, to keep all the clothes organized)

 - 2 bathing suits each (no one wants to put on a wet bathing suit)